The do’s and don’ts of App Store optimisation

-If you want people to download your app, App Store Optimisation (or ASO) is critical.
+If you want people to download your app, App Store optimisation is critical.

 You’re competing against millions of other apps, competition is tough – you need to stand out.

-Implementing ASO techniques can help you do that, but there are a few do’s and don’ts to be aware of.
+Implementing App Store optimisation techniques can help you do that, but there are a few do’s and don’ts to be aware of.
 This post is only for Apple apps though – Android version to come soon…

 1. Do plan your app store content well in advance